stuttter/wp-multi-network/README.md

 ```

 ### Domain/Sub-domain flexibility
+_these will work with subdomain version as well_

 Stash something similar to this in your `wp-config.php` to make new site/network/domain creation and resolution as flexible as possible.
 You'll likely need some server configuration outside of WordPress to help with this (documentation pending.)
 ```